 Perch can be very indecisive in what they prefer.
 Being prepared with a variety of rigged rods will save valuable time on the water.
 An arsenal of rigged baits ranging from small spoons to horizontal jigs to plain hooks under slip bobbers will assist in combatting their often-changing bait preference.

 Perch are naturally inquisitive so initially dropping a noisy/flashing spoon like a Northland Tackle Buck-Shot Spoon or Forage Spoon will keep their curiosity peaked.
 Catching perch can sometimes turn into an activity of speed to catch as many before the school moves on.
-When extremely aggressive, nothing beats a Hard-Rock Mooska Jig or Tungsten UV Fire-Ball Jig tied with a loop knot.
 When laws allow multiple lines, like here in South Dakota, a simple plain hook and a split-shot under a Northland Tackle Lite-Bite Slip Bobber can produce some of the biggest perch.
 Spreading these bobber rods out around the boat allows anglers a good chance to catch some of the biggest less aggressive Jumbos and visually see school movements.

-Small minnows, nightcrawlers, spikes/wax worms are all perch favorites and should be rotated regularly when action slows.
-Pay close attention to how bait is rigged, perch will let their preference be known so it can be easily replicated.
-Without a doubt, perch are detail oriented and can turn finicky and neutral quickly.
-Light jig rods can benefit in light bitters and even a traditional ice-rod can push success and heighten the experience.
+Small minnows, nightcrawlers, spikes/wax worms are all perch favorites and should be rotated regularly when the action slows.
+Pay close attention to how the bait is rigged, perch will let their preference be known so it can be easily replicated.
+Without a doubt, perch are detail-oriented and can turn finicky and neutral quickly.
+Light jig rods can benefit in light bitters and even a traditional ice rod can push success and heighten the experience.

 Perch are naturally roaming by nature, maintaining their interest is important.
 Before moving to the next spot, simply letting your motor run for a minute can easily call the school back.
 Stay aggressive and be prepared to make small calculated moves as small as 25-50 yards to stay with a school.

-Perch are far from a “winter only” species providing great fall angling action.
-Cool temperatures coupled with an all-day bite makes it a prime season to get family and friends on the water.
-Once located, grab your ice-tackle, some light rods and get ready to experience a fast-paced angling experience.
+Perch is far from a “winter only” species providing great fall angling action.
+Cool temperatures coupled with an all-day bite make it a prime season to get family and friends on the water.
+Once located, grab your ice tackle, some light rods, and get ready to experience a fast-paced angling experience.
 Who does not enjoy seeing a bobber go down and instantaneously setting the hook on a JUMBO PERCH?